logo

 Soil phosphorus (P) loss from agricultural systems will limit food and feed production in the future.
-This study combines spatially distributed global soil erosion estimates with spatially distributed global P content for cropland soils to assess global soil P loss.
-The world’s soils are currently being depleted in P despite high chemical fertilizer input.
-Africa, South America, and Eastern Europe show the highest P depletion rates.
-In a future scenario with an assumed absolute shortage of mineral P fertilizer, agricultural soils worldwide will be depleted, with water erosion contributing over 50% of total P losses.
+Here, we combine spatially distributed global soil erosion estimates (considering sheet and rill erosion by water) with spatially distributed global P content for cropland soils to assess global soil P loss.
+The world’s soils are currently being depleted in P in spite of high chemical fertilizer input.
+Africa (unable to afford high costs of chemical fertilizer), South America (due to inefficient organic P management), and Eastern Europe (for a combination of these reasons) have the highest P depletion rates.
+In a future world with an assumed absolute shortage of mineral P fertilizer, agricultural soils worldwide will be depleted by 4–19 kg ha−1 yr−1, with average losses of P due to erosion by water contributing over 50% of total P losses.

 Publisher